Read key-value pairs from a .env file and set them as environment variables

 Changed

-to make it prepend the binding with export
+--export option to set to make it prepend the binding with export (#270 by

 @jadutter).Changed